The Many Mothers of Ivy Puddingstone

 When idealism collides with reality, good intentions are cold comfort as the collateral damage mounts.

-Click for the Spotify playlist of The Many Mothers of Ivy Puddingstone and immerse yourself in the music Iconic artists like Joni Mitchell, Marvin Gaye, Nina Simone, The Grateful Dead, Santana, Bob Dylan, and Aretha Franklin flew onto my list, along with personal favorites who spoke to me of the times, such as Buffalo Springfield, Ben E. King, Al Green, and Nicolette Larson.
+Click for the Spotify playlist of The Many Mothers of Ivy Puddingstone and immerse yourself in the music.
+Iconic artists like Joni Mitchell, Marvin Gaye, Nina Simone, The Grateful Dead, Santana, Bob Dylan, and Aretha Franklin flew onto my list, along with personal favorites who spoke to me of the times, such as Buffalo Springfield, Ben E. King, Al Green, and Nicolette Larson.
 (If I list them all, this will go on, on, and on.
 I moved from Lesley Gore to Beyonce, from familiar to more obscure.)

 Praise & Reviews